 Meaning

-The message behind “Poetry is not an expression of the party line.
-It’s that time of night, lying in bed, thinking what you really think, making the private world public, that’s what the poet does.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “Poetry is not an expression of the party line.
+It’s that time of night, lying in bed, thinking what you really think, making the private world public, that’s what the poet does.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.

 Theme